jivak1/PythonDockerManagmentTool/README.md

 Note: The built image shuld be archived in a .tar file and coppied to the kubernetes namespace, so that it can be pulled by the deployment.

+## Application monitoring

+### Prometheus monitoring

+- Deployed Prometheus to Kubernetes using helm
+- Created a nodeport serviceeee to expose to localhost

+### Grafana dashboard

+- Deployed Grafana to Kubernetes using helm
+- Created a nodeport serviceeee to expose to localhost
+- Set up a dashboard to monitor cluster information(memory, cpu, working nodes)